UCL/rmcmc/joss/paper.md

 `rmcmc` is an R package providing implementations of MCMC methods for sampling from distributions on $\mathbb{R}^d$ for $d \geq 1$.
 It provides a general purpose implementation of the Barker proposal [@livingstone2022barker], a gradient-based MCMC algorithm inspired by the Barker accept-reject rule [@barker1965monte].
-It also provides implementations of other MCMC algorithms based on random walk, Langevin and Hamiltonian dynamics, and a flexible interface for performing adaptive MCMC so that algorithmic tuning parameters can be learned in a bespoke manner [@haario2001adaptive;@andrieu2008tutorial].
+`rmcmc` also provides implementations of other MCMC algorithms based on random walk, Langevin and Hamiltonian dynamics.
+It has a flexible interface for performing adaptive MCMC so that algorithmic tuning parameters can be learned in a bespoke manner [@haario2001adaptive;@andrieu2008tutorial].
-The key function provided by the package is `sample_chain`, which allows sampling a Markov chain with a user-specified stationary distribution.
+The key function provided by the package is `sample_chain`, which samples a Markov chain with a user-specified stationary distribution.
 The chain is sampled by generating proposals and accepting or rejecting them using the Metropolis--Hastings [@metropolis1953equation;@hastings1970monte] algorithm.
+During an initial warm-up stage, the parameters of the proposal distribution can be adapted.
+Schemes are available to both tune:

-During an initial warm-up stage, the parameters of the proposal distribution can be adapted, with schemes available to both: tune the scale of the proposals by coercing the average acceptance rate to a target value;
+- the scale of the proposals by coercing the average acceptance rate to a target value,
-tune the shape of the proposals to match covariance estimates under the target distribution.
+- the shape of the proposals to match covariance estimates under the target distribution.

 # Statement of need

-For target distributions with smooth density functions, gradient-based MCMC methods can provide significantly improved sampling efficiency over simpler schemes such as _random-walk Metropolis_ (RWM), particularly in high-dimensional settings [@roberts1996exponential;@roberts1998optimal;@beskos2013optimal].
+For target distributions with smooth density functions, gradient-based MCMC methods can provide improved sampling efficiency over simpler schemes such as _random-walk Metropolis_ (RWM) in high-dimensional settings [@roberts1996exponential;@roberts1998optimal;@beskos2013optimal].
-For schemes such as _Metropolis adjusted Langevin algorithm_ (MALA) [@rossky1978brownian;@besag1994comments] and _Hamiltonian Monte Carlo_ (HMC)  [@duane1987hybrid;@neal2011mcmc],
+For methods such as _Metropolis adjusted Langevin algorithm_ (MALA) [@rossky1978brownian;@besag1994comments] and _Hamiltonian Monte Carlo_ (HMC)  [@duane1987hybrid;@neal2011mcmc],
-this improved efficiency can, however, come at the cost of decreased robustness to tuning of the algorithm's parameters, compared to non-gradient based methods such as RWM [@livingstone2022barker].
+this improved efficiency comes with a cost.
+Specifically these methods exhibit decreased robustness to tuning of the algorithm's parameters, compared to non-gradient based methods such as RWM [@livingstone2022barker].

-The Barker proposal provides a middle road, offering similar efficiency in high-dimensional settings as other gradient-based methods such as MALA [@vogrinc2023optimal], while allowing easier adaptive tuning of the algorithm's parameters, and improved robustness to certain forms of irregularity, such as skewness, in the target distribution [@hird2020fresh].
+The Barker proposal provides a middle road.
+It offers similar efficiency in high-dimensional settings as other gradient-based methods such as MALA [@vogrinc2023optimal], while allowing easier adaptive tuning of the algorithm's parameters.
+It also provides improved robustness to certain forms of irregularity, such as skewness, in the target distribution [@hird2020fresh].

-`rmcmc` fills a niche in the R statistical computing ecosystem, by providing general purpose implementations of the Barker proposal, as well as RWM, MALA and HMC, along with several schemes for adapting the proposal parameters.
+`rmcmc` fills a niche in the R statistical computing ecosystem, providing general purpose implementations of the Barker proposal, as well as RWM, MALA, and HMC.
+The package also supports several schemes for adapting the proposal parameters.
 Significant flexibility is available in specifying the log density of the target distribution, and its gradient.
+Users can:

-Users can either directly define functions to compute the log density and its gradient, specify a formula for the log density which will then be symbolically differentiated using the `deriv` function in the base R `stats` package [@rcoreteam2024r], or define a model using Stan's modelling syntax via the R interface of BridgeStan [@carpenter2017stan;@roualdes2023bridgestan].
+- directly define functions to compute the log density and its gradient;
+- specify a formula for the log density which will then be symbolically differentiated using the `deriv` function in the base R `stats` package [@rcoreteam2024r];
+- or define a model using Stan's modelling syntax via the R interface of BridgeStan [@carpenter2017stan;@roualdes2023bridgestan].

-The package has a modular design, which allow users to easily try out different algorithmic components and options, and to extend the package with new algorithms.
+The package has a modular design, allowing users to easily try out different algorithmic components and options, and to extend the package with new algorithms.
-This is exemplified in the Barker proposal implementation, which allows customizing the distribution over the auxiliary variables used in generating the proposal.
+This is exemplified in the Barker proposal implementation, which supports customizing the distribution over the auxiliary variables used in generating the proposal.
 As discussed in @vogrinc2023optimal and illustrated in a package vignette, this can significantly improve sampling efficiency in some cases.

 `rmcmc` has a pure R codebase with minimal required dependencies, making it a lightweight addition to other projects.
-The package also interfaces with several others in addition to BridgeStan, for instance a wrapper around the _robust adaptive Metropolis_ (RAM) [@vihola2012robust] adaptation scheme in the `ramcmc` package is provided [@helske2021ramcmc], and sampled chain traces can be directly passed to functions for computing summary statistics and convergence diagnostics in the `posterior` or `coda` packages [@burkner2024posterior;@plummer2015coda].
+The package also interfaces with several others in addition to BridgeStan.
+For instance, a wrapper around the _robust adaptive Metropolis_ (RAM) [@vihola2012robust] adaptation scheme in the `ramcmc` package is provided [@helske2021ramcmc].
+The sampled chain traces can also be directly passed to functions for computing summary statistics and convergence diagnostics in the `posterior` or `coda` packages [@burkner2024posterior;@plummer2015coda].

 # Related software